 This zucchini risotto recipe is a decadent yet simple entree or side dish.
 It's made with creamy Arborio rice cooked with broth and white wine, then finished with salty cheese, zucchini, fresh basil, and lemon zest.
+I like to top with fresh cherry tomatoes for a colorful touch.

 This post may include affiliate links.
 Please read my disclosure policy.

-This recipe can be served as a side dish or entree and is sure to impress anyone you serve it to!
-I love serving it with my crispy almond flour chicken piccata with a garden tomato salad on the side.
+This is the perfect summer risotto recipe.
+But it is delightful year-round.
+It is an extra creamy recipe that can be served as a side dish or an entree.
+I love serving it with my crispy almond flour chicken piccata with a cherry tomato salad on the side.

-📖Why This Recipe Works
+📖Why My Recipe Works

 - Freshly Grated Zucchini- Adding fresh zucchini at the end of the cooking process ensures it doesn't disintegrate into the rice.
-The zucchini also adds moisture which the rice happily soaks up.
+The zucchini also adds moisture, which the rice happily soaks up.

 - Butter- This recipe calls for cold butter which melts into the rice and creates the best creamy texture.
 Not all risotto recipes use butter but it was a trick I picked up when staying in Italy last summer.